grafana/grafana/docs/sources/setup-grafana/configure-docker.md

 ## Alpine image (recommended)

 By default, the images are built using the widely-used [Alpine Linux project](http://alpinelinux.org/) and can be accessed through the [Alpine official image](https://hub.docker.com/_/alpine).
 Alpine Linux is much smaller than other distribution base images, allowing for slimmer and more secure images to be created.
-The Alpine variant is highly recommended when security is important and you want an  image size that’s as small as possible.
-Note that the Alpine variant uses [musl libc](http://www.musl-libc.org/) instead of [glibc and friends](http://www.etalabs.net/compare_libcs.html), so certain software might run into issues depending on the depth of their libc requirements.
-However, most software doesn’t have an issue with this, so this variant is usually a very safe choice.
+If you prioritize security and want to minimize the size of your image, it is recommended that you use the Alpine variant.
+However, it's important to note that the Alpine variant uses [musl libc](http://www.musl-libc.org/) instead of [glibc and others](http://www.etalabs.net/compare_libcs.html).
+As a result, some software might encounter problems depending on their libc requirements.
+Nonetheless, most software should not experience any issues, so the Alpine variant is generally reliable.

 ## Ubuntu image